NVIDIA/bionemo-framework/docs/docs/models/geneformer.md

 !!! bug "TFLOPS from BioNeMo1"

-    We have observed an approximately 10% degradation in training performance comparing the 10M geneformer model on the new bionemo2 repository vs the old bionemo1 codebase.
+    We have observed an approximately 10% degradation in training performance comparing the 10M geneformer model on the new BioNeMo v2 repository vs the old BioNeMo v1 codebase.
 We are working to address this change and make them comparable or better in terms of cluster performance.
 The numbers above are from the original BioNeMo1 model card.

     ![64 GPU training time 10% slower training time in BioNeMo2 vs BioNeMo1](../assets/images/geneformer/tflops_bionemo1_vs_bionemo2.png)